awaardenberg/KinSwingR/README.md

 # KinSwingR

 KinSwingR is an R package for inference of kinase activity from phosphoproteomics data.
-See Vignette details.

 ## Installing KinSwingR